 With only a few test runs, the two therapists currently working with Gary and his Interactive 3D Animation Systems, have already seen marked improvements in the children, who are also rewarded with the opportunity to express themselves THROUGH the characters as the actual puppeteers.

-The possibility of controlling and repeating the actions of cartoon characters over and over and over again reinforces the links between emotions and facial expressions in the kids’ minds.
+The possibility of controlling and repeating the actions of cartoon characters reinforces the links between emotions and facial expressions in the kids’ minds.
 It’s like taking life and rewinding it like a movie again and again, slowing it down to our own pace, until we “GET it”, and only THEN moving on, or like reading a passage out of a book several times until we understand it and then continuing with the story.

-Chops Live Animation and Invirtua Live Animation Adventures are spearheading the application of this technology into the medical field, where it will be cutting-edge methodology and, eventually, could even become the standard.
+CHOPS Live Animation and Invirtua Avatar Adventures are spearheading the application of this technology into the mental health field, where it may be cutting-edge methodology and, eventually, could even become the standard.
 The program is in its pilot stage and looking for funding to make the technology affordable and accessible for all who could benefit from it – possibly even branching out into platforms such as the Xbox for home use.

 Also needed are speech language pathologists and others who would be interested in testing out the technology with their patients.
 Other potential applications could include assisting police detectives with interviews of child victims of crime.
 Having assisted in many child victim interviews over the course of the past six years myself as an interpreter-translator, I am intrigued by the possibility.

 Gary welcomes direct contact and would be glad to set up demonstrations of the animation technology, which over the years has become extremely portable and convenient.
-This technology will undoubtedly be huge in a few years’ time, or less… and I am honored to have actually gotten to spend three hours of one-on-one time with the founder and CEO in his own home just chatting and brainstorming about it on a casual autumn afternoon.
+This technology will undoubtedly be huge and I am honored to have actually gotten to spend three hours of one-on-one time with the founder and CEO in his own home just chatting and brainstorming about it on a casual autumn afternoon.

-For more information about live animation adventure at Invirtua, visit this page – Individual Sessions
+For more information about Invirtua Avatar Adventures, visit this page – Individual Sessions